-- Continued to engage our key Hospital provider groups and review their modern slavery statements to gain an understanding of how modern slavery is being assessed and addressed across the HCF Hospital provider network. - Continued to insert modern slavery clauses in Hospital and Medical provider agreements.
+- We continued to engage our key Hospital provider groups and review their modern slavery statements to gain an understanding of how modern slavery is being assessed and addressed across the HCF Hospital provider network. - We continued to require Hospital and Medical provider agreements contain the appropriate modern slavery clauses in line with the risks posed.